A tensor formalism for multilayer network centrality measures using the Einstein product: Preliminaries

 We can reorganize the entries of a tensor in different ways to obtain a $2D$ array, i.e., a matrix.
 This transformation is known as \emph{matricization} or \emph{flattening}.
-We adopt the following definition:
+We flatten a tensor by using lexicographical ordering of the indices.

 \begin{defn}[Tensor flattening] Let $\A\in\R^{I_1\times\ldots \times I_N\times J_1\times\ldots \times J_M}$ be a tensor of order $N+M$.
 The elements of the matrix $A\in\R^{I_1\ldots I_N\times J_1\ldots J_M}$ obtained by flattening the tensor $\A$ are given by